xu-shitong/diffusion-image-captioning/README.md

 Research project on image captioning using diffusion language model

-1. get distilBERT running
-2. get distilBERT capable of generating sentence by using diffusion model
+1. get distilBERT capable of generating sentence by using diffusion model
   - use single sample trials
     - no training embedding and projection, due to model might collapse
     - x_1 and x_0 are almost same, but even linear layer fail to learn identity